Pennsylvania Dutch: Religion

 The Pennsylvania Dutch maintain numerous religious affiliations; the greatest number are Lutheran or German Reformed with a lesser number of Anabaptists, including Mennonites, Amish, and Brethren.
 The Anabaptist groups espoused a simple lifestyle, and their adherents were known as Plain Dutch; this contrasts with the Fancy Dutch, mostly of the Lutheran, or Evangelical and Reformed churches, who tended to assimilate more easily into the American mainstream.
 By the late 1700s, other denominations were also represented in smaller numbers.

 Among immigrants from the 1600s and 1700s, those known as the Pennsylvania Dutch included Mennonites, Swiss Brethren (also called Mennonites by the locals) and Amish but also Anabaptist-Pietists such as German Baptist Brethren and those who belonged to German Lutheran or German Reformed Church congregations.
-Other settlers of that era were of the Moravian Church while a few were Seventh Day Baptists.
+Other settlers of that era were of the Moravian Church (Unitas Fratrum) while a few were Seventh Day Baptists.
 Calvinist Palatines and several other denominations were also represented to a lesser extent.

 Over sixty percent of the immigrants who arrived in Pennsylvania from Germany or Switzerland in the 1700s and 1800s were Lutherans and they maintained good relations with those of the German Reformed Church.
 The two groups founded Franklin College (now Franklin & Marshall College) in 1787.